 You’ll also want to taper off heavy exercise.
 It’s generally not a great idea to head into a serious calorie deficit situation when your body is trying to replenish glycogen or repair muscle.

-For a longer cleanse like Ultimate Reset, you’ll probably want to do a little more prep work.
 In addition to tapering off your workouts, make it a point to get more sleep and alert your family and friends so they can cheer you on.
 If you need a little more support, there’s a Facebook page full of people who have your back.

 DON’T Go on a Pre-Cleanse Binge

 Sure, you could eat a whole pizza for dinner the night before your cleanse starts, but intentionally bookending your cleanse with greasy grub as the “last meal” reinforces the idea that healthy food is something you have to suffer through.

 “This is not your last chance to eat junk food,” says Denis Faye, M.S. and executive director of nutrition at Beachbody.
 “There’s nothing wrong with indulging occasionally, but don’t make healthy food the villain.”